Billionaire Profile

 Early Life

-Andreas Strüngmann was born in Mülheim an der Ruhr, Germany, in 1950.
-While details of his early life are not widely available, he earned a Medical Doctor degree from the University at Buffalo.
-He also practiced medicine, spending some time in Africa.
-Andreas and his identical twin brother, Thomas, joined their father’s pharmaceutical company, Durachemie, in 1979, gaining valuable industry experience.
+Andreas Strüngmann was born in 1950 in Mülheim an der Ruhr, Germany.
+He earned his medical degree from the University at Buffalo.
+In 1979, Andreas and his identical twin brother, Thomas, joined their father's pharmaceutical company, gaining valuable industry experience.

 Rise to Success